 Skip to main content

-Secrets of Malay Villages Along the Sarawak River Bank - A Personal Account
+Secrets of Kuching Malay Villages Along the Sarawak River Bank – A Personal Account

-Farhah, the guide, leading some guests cycling through Malay villages along the bank of the Sarawak River.
+Farhah, the guide, cycles along the banks of the Sarawak River with guests.

 Minutes from the Kuching Waterfront, just beyond the Old State Mosque, lies the historic Malay villages of Kuching.
 At first, the atmosphere feels different.
 The change is subtle at first, then it gradually intensifies as you go further down the road.

 Thirty seconds in, the city noises start to fade as the soothing calmness of village life takes over.
-Old wooden houses on stilts line both sides of the road, with more modern homes blending in equally as well in the quiet neighborhood.
+Old wooden houses on stilts line both sides of the road.
+And modern homes blend in equally as well in the quiet neighborhood.

-This part of Kuching is often compared with Kuala Lumpur’s Kampung Baru, an old Malay village right smack in the middle of the city–a heritage area preserved for its historical significance.
+This part of Kuching has a similar comparison with Kuala Lumpur’s Kampung Baru.
+This old Malay village lies right smack in the middle of the national capital city–a heritage area preserved for its historical significance.

-This stretch of centuries-old Malay villages along the Sarawak Riverbank is known to locals as Kampung Nombor (“Numbered Village”) because of the way the villages were named–Kampung No.1 up to Kampung No. 6.
+Locals know this stretch of centuries-old Malay villages along the Sarawak Riverbank as Kampung Nombor (“Numbered Village”).
+This is due to the way the villages were named–Kampung No.1 up to Kampung No. 6.

 The original names of these villages were colorful and reflect the history or local landmark (Kampung Segoleng, Kampung Bintangor, Kampung Bandarshah, etc.).
 However, it is said that the British administration had trouble remembering the names and gradually replaced them with numbers circa 1946 to make things easier.